lukejwatts/customizer-framework/README.md

 ## Description

 Simplified static wrapper for the Wordpress Customizer API.
-Removes the need to define a seperate `setting` and `control`, and instead adds a `field` method which does configures both the `setting` and `control` in one method.
+Removes the need to define a seperate `setting` and `control` , and instead adds a `field` method which does configures both the `setting` and `control` in one method.
 Also The Cusomizer Framework adds many new control types which can be used.

-## Available Controls (33):
+## Available Controls:

 * [Audio Uploader](#audio-uploader)
 * [Button Set](#button-set)